BackyardBrains/docs.backyardbrains.com/docs/Human/NeuroBit/Projects/MuscleMaze/index.md

 ## Overview ##
 Welcome to Muscle Maze!!
 This project uses two Neuro:Bit with a Micro:Bit to control Maze using both arm muscles.

+## Check Parts ##
+To assemble the Muscle Maze, you will need to have the following items

 (1).
 Body

 ![(1).Body](./Maze.png)